What I’ve Learned

 How to ruin (or save) a Wedding with your Camera?

-The Most Common Mistakes Wedding Photographers Make — and How to Avoid ThemThere's an uncomfortable truth in wedding photography: many photographers aren't creating images — they're simply documenting that something happened.
-There's a huge difference between the two, and that difference shows in every gallery delivere...
+The Most Common Mistakes Wedding Photographers Make — and How to Avoid ThemThere's an uncomfortable truth in wedding photography: many photographers aren't creating images, they're simply documenting that something happened.
+There is a huge difference between both things, and that difference is noticeable in each galle...

 Continue reading